Here is Liesl’s attempt to make a pretty complicated subject a little easier to understand.

 We just submitted a permit for a 1998 unit and it cost $1799.00.
 This unit has a limited testing time of 20 hrs/yr.

 We just submitted a permit for a 2003 unit and it cost $1821.00.
 This unit does not have a limited testing run hour.

-Yes.
 There are a variety of penalties if you do not have a permit.

 We just submitted a permit for a 2003 unit and the late penalty was $330.00 and $257.00 for every year without a permit.
 These costs were on top of the $1821.00 filing fee.

+Is the permit hard to do?
 That depends on your knowledge base.
 You have to submit information such as NMHC+NOx and PM data, property line values, height of neighboring buildings, stack diameter/height, zoning information, etc. You need to be familiar with reading generator spec sheets – some manufacturer spec sheets are harder than others to interpret.
 This is not information Leete can easily provide you with

 Leete charges $1000.00 to do the permit submission.
 This does not include filing fees, late fees, penalty fees, etc.

+Does Leete know if I have a permit?
 Typically not.
 Leete does not keep track of permits, this is the responsibility of the customer.
 Leete suggests that every customer with an emission permit place that permit near the generator (of course in a safe location that will not cause a fire hazard, constrict air flow, etc.) We suggest you highlight the expiration date and keep an hour record log.
 Leete records your hour meter readings every time we do a service, but we do not know how to distinguish test hours from emergency backup power run hours unless you tell us.